 Facebook Ads For Custom Audiences

 Create custom audiences and lookalike audiences from the people already connected to your Facebook page or visitors to your website.
 The algorithm can find people most like the ones that already interact with your business page.
 Facebook’s huge data set allows it to create a specific subset of people interested in fitness, that also live locally, and in a specific age range.
 It can also exclude current members of your gym.
-Lookalike audiences are demographics that look like your current members in terms of behaviour.
+Lookalike audiences are demographics that look like your current members in terms of behavior.

 You can create your own custom audiences too.
 Say you want to target only people within 10km of your CrossFit box, aged between 24-35, are interested in nutrition and health (paleo, in particular), have post-graduate degrees, and earn over 50,000 a year.
 I’ve just described the average CrossFit member.
 If you want to increase the diversity of your gym, then you can always target other demographics but make sure you customize the message.
 What attracts a 25-year-old male to your gym might not be the same things that convince a 70-year-old female with a dodgy hip to join up.
 Both are just as important but they join for different reasons.

 It’s a fact in marketing that the more someone sees your brand message, the more they will trust it.
 That’s why Coca-Cola and Nike continue to advertise even though the entire planet knows of their products.
-By installing a piece of code on your website and configuring it to track movements of people around the site, you can then create audiences of people that, say, visited your pricing page.
+By installing a piece of code on your website and configuring it to track the movements of people around the site, you can then create audiences of people who, say, visited your pricing page.
 Or audiences of people that read your article on “beginning CrossFit”.
 You can then display advertising messages to these warm leads directly at a lower cost.

 Google Ads For Local Targeting

 Know what’s better than Facebook Ads for local businesses?
 Google Ads.
 With Facebook, you’re interrupting someone who’s scrolling through cat videos.
 Google Ads (ex-Adwords), on the other hand, help to answer people’s queries.
 If they ask where is the “best CrossFit gym near me”, you can show an ad that explains why your gym is the best.
-The more your ads resonate with the user intent, the more success you will have capturing leads.
+The more your ads resonate with the user intent, the more success you will have in capturing leads.

-Educate Members and Future Members
+Keyword Research: Educate Members and Future Members

 As a CrossFit box owner or coach, you’re probably asked the same questions.
 “How to get better at Crossfit?” is a typical struggle.
 There’s no quick answer but you can always direct them to a detailed blog post for later reading.
 Take note of these questions and answer them in the form of a blog, video, or social media post.